Sharathchandra1438/youtube_chat_bot/README.md

 ---

-# 🙌 Acknowledgements
+# 🙏 Acknowledgements

 - LangChain
+- FastAPI
 - Hugging Face
-- FastAPI
 - FAISS
 - Sentence Transformers
 - YouTube Transcript API
+- Google Chrome Extensions

 ---

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project helpful, please consider giving it a ⭐ on GitHub.

-Contributions, issues, and feature requests are welcome!
+Your support helps improve the project and motivates future development.